greenlight-coop/infrastructure/terraform/greenlight_kind/README.md

-# Green Light Development Platform - Local Kind Cluster Configuration
+# Green Light Development Platform - Local kind Cluster Configuration

 This configuration is intended for local testing of configuration changes.